-Consistent with FLPMA Section 512(g)(1), Congress stated that the agency shall not impose strict liability in tort on an owner or operator for injury or damages resulting from the agency’s unreasonably withholding or delaying approval of an operating plan or agreement or unreasonably failing to adhere to an applicable schedule in an approved operating plan or agreement.
+Consistent with FLPMA Section 512(g)(1), Congress stated that strict liability shall not be imposed in tort on an owner or operator for injury or damages resulting from the agency’s unreasonably withholding or delaying approval of an operating plan or agreement or unreasonably failing to adhere to an applicable schedule in an approved operating plan or agreement.
 Further, Congress set reasonable strict liability limits in Section 512(g)(2) for injury or damages resulting from activities conducted by an owner or operator under an approved agreement.
-As discussed above, the costs of maintaining electric infrastructure, performing vegetation management and O&M activities, and any incurred liability and fire suppression costs are passed to the co-op consumer-members.
-Capping strict liability for those co-ops subject to an agreement, instead of an operating plan, allows limited financial resources to be focused on conducting necessary facility inspections, line O&M activities, and ROW vegetation management – including hazard tree removal – to enhance reliability, and mitigate safety and fire threats.
-NRECA recommends the agency implement these strict liability provisions as intended by the 2018 Consolidated Appropriations Act.
+As discussed above, the costs of maintaining electric infrastructure, performing vegetation management and O&M activities, and any incurred liability and fire suppression costs are passed to consumers.
+Capping strict liability for those APPA and NRECA members subject to an agreement allows limited financial resources to be focused on conducting necessary facility inspections, line O&M activities, and ROW vegetation management – including hazard tree removal – to enhance reliability, and mitigate safety and fire threats.
+The Associations recommend the agency implement these strict liability provisions as intended by the FY2018 Omnibus.

 Support the Development of Agreements.

-Electric transmission and distribution facility owners or operators that are not subject to the mandatory reliability standards established by the Electric Reliability Organization or that sold less than or equal to one million megawatt hours of electric energy for purposes other than resale during each of the three calendar years immediately preceding the enactment of the 2018 Consolidated Appropriations Act may enter into an agreement with the agency in lieu of an operating plan.
-Many NRECA members with electric infrastructure on NFS lands will qualify for the use of agreements.
+Electric transmission and distribution facility owners or operators that are not subject to the mandatory reliability standards established by the Electric Reliability Organization or that sold less than or equal to one million megawatt hours of electric energy for purposes other than resale during each of the three calendar years immediately preceding the enactment of the FY2018 Omnibus may enter into an agreement with the agency in lieu of an operating plan.
+Many APPA and NRECA members with electric infrastructure on NFS lands will qualify for the use of agreements.
 We encourage the agency to support the development of such agreements by creating a culture within the agency that prioritizes the review and approval of agreements, as well as fosters coordination and collaboration between the owner or operator and the Forest Service.

 Clarify the Minimum Requirements for Agreements.

-The 2018 Consolidated Appropriations Act directs the agency to set forth specific minimum requirements for agreements used by certain owners and operators, in lieu of operating plans.
-NRECA and its members value plans and agreements as tools to improve communications between owners or operators and the agency.
+The FY2018 Omnibus directs the agency to set forth specific minimum requirements for agreements used by certain owners and operators, in lieu of operating plans.
+The Associations value plans and agreements as tools to improve communications between owners or operators and the agency.
 However, we recommend clarifying the minimum requirements for agreements to ensure consistency and alignment with the underlying law.
-NRECA recommends the agency clarify that proposed § 251.56(h)(5)(i) through (vi) are minimum content requirements for operating plans only and do not apply to agreements.
-More specifically, NRECA recommends the following revision be made at § 251.56(h)(5), with the strikethrough indicating where we suggest the agency make a deletion:
+The Associations recommend the agency clarify that proposed § 251.56(h)(5)(i) through (vi) are minimum content requirements for operating plans only and do not apply to agreements.
+More specifically, the Associations recommend the following revision be made at § 251.56(h)(5), with the strikethrough indicating where we suggest the agency make a deletion:

 Content of operating plans and agreements.
 At a minimum, operating plans and agreements shall:

-Henceforth, NRECA recommends the agency then add clarification that in addition to applying to plans, § 251.56(h)(5)(vii) through (ix) also include minimum content requirement for agreements.
+Henceforth, the Associations recommend the agency then add clarification that in addition to applying to plans, § 251.56(h)(5)(vii) through (ix) also include minimum content requirement for agreements.
 This clarifying statement could be added after the conclusion of (vi) and prior to the start of (vii), with subsequent subsections renumbered as necessary.